Microstructure of He II in the presence of boundaries

-which is structure (\ref{10-2}).
+where $ p_{j}(k)=\sum_{l=1}^{j}k_{l}$.
+For the GS, $p_{N}=0$ \cite{lieb1963}.
+Therefore, which is structure (\ref{10-2}).
 In the presence of boundaries, the ground-state WF is more complicated, but it is constructed on the basis of (\ref{10-1}).
 We now have $p_{N}\neq 0$ \cite{gaudin}, and, therefore, (\ref{10-3}) does not transit in (\ref{10-5}).
 These ground-state WFs have nonoscillatory structure, as opposed to $\Psi_{0}$ of a Bose liquid.
 Therefore, there is no effect of modes.

 Thus, the effect of boundaries is absent in the models by Lieb \cite{lieb1963} and Gaudin \cite{gaudin} due to the point interaction.

 Though $\Psi_{0}$ for the systems with point and nonpoint interactions are different, the Bogolyubov approach \cite{bog} does not use WFs and allows to describe these systems in the same way.
 Therefore, the solutions by Lieb \cite{lieb1963} and Gaudin \cite{gaudin} at a weak interaction are close to Bogolyubov ones.
 To consider boundaries, the Bogolyubov method \cite{bog} should be modified.